Now Accepting Applications

 Additional Expectations by year:

-- Newly Admitted Students: Attend the New Bonner Orientation (September 3-5, 2020) and First year Service Experience Trip (Spring Break March 2021)
+- Newly Admitted Students: Attend the New Bonner Orientation and First Year Service Experience Trip during Spring Break

 - Sophomores: Attend Sophomore Exchange